 Maitreesh Ghatak is Professor of Economics at the London School of Economics, a position he has held since 2004.
+He is an elected Fellow of the British Academy.
 He previously taught at the Department of Economics at the University of Chicago.
 His main areas of research interest are development economics, public economics, and the economics of organizations.
 He is currently the Deputy Head of the Department of Economics.
 He has been the Director of the Development Economics Group at the research centre STICERD (Suntory Toyota International Centre for Economics and Related Disciplines) at the LSE since 2005.
 He completed his PhD in Economics at Harvard University in 1996 under the supervision of Eric Maskin and Abhijit V. Banerjee.
 Earlier, he was educated at Patha Bhavan School, Calcutta, did his undergraduate degree in Economics at Presidency College, Calcutta and his Master’s in Economics at the Delhi School of Economics.

 He is a co-editor of Economica starting 2016, having previously served as Editor-in-Chief of the Journal of Development Economics from 2009-2015, the Managing Editor of the Review of Economic Studies from 2003-2006, and a co-editor of The Economics of Transition from 2003-2005.
 He is also in the editorial board of several journals.